exonum/exonum-doc/src/get-started/create-service.md

 #[derive(Debug, ExecutionFail)]
 pub enum Error {
     /// Wallet already exists.
-    ///
-    /// Can be emitted by `TxCreateWallet`.
     WalletAlreadyExists = 0,
     /// Sender doesn't exist.
-    ///
-    /// Can be emitted by `TxTransfer`.
     SenderNotFound = 1,
     /// Receiver doesn't exist.
-    ///
-    /// Can be emitted by `TxTransfer`.
     ReceiverNotFound = 2,
     /// Insufficient currency amount.
-    ///
-    /// Can be emitted by `TxTransfer`.
     InsufficientCurrencyAmount = 3,
     /// Sender same as receiver.
-    ///
-    /// Can be emitted by `TxTransfer`.
     SenderSameAsReceiver = 4,
 }
 ```